-Norfolk's economy is also diverse.
-It is home to a number of world class industries such as on the Norwich Research Park and the offshore energy sector in Great Yarmouth.
+Norwich Research Park and the offshore energy sector in Great Yarmouth.
 Employment levels are growing; there is a highly skilled and versatile population with good graduate retention rates and improving links to the thriving markets of Cambridge, London and the wider South East.
 However, it is not without challenges, gross value added per job in the area remains below the UK average7, there are high levels of deprivation especially in urban areas and skill levels in the workforce are relatively low.
-The Economic Strategy (which was produced by the New Anglia Local Enterprise Partnership in 2017) identifies a number of interventions designed to significantly uplift economic performance in Norfolk.
+The Economic Strategy Strategic Economic Plan (which was produced by the New Anglia Local Enterprise Partnership in 2014 and is due to be replaced with a new Economic Strategy in 2017) identifies a number of interventions designed to significantly uplift economic performance in Norfolk.
 Additionally, the King's Lynn and West Norfolk Council area is also covered by the Greater Cambridge Greater Peterborough (GCGP) Local Economic Partnership.
-Details of the GCGP Strategic Economic Plan can be seen online8.
-The document is under review.
+Details of the GCGP Strategic Economic Plan can be seen online8.7 The document is under review.
 The new Cambridgeshire Combined Authority is also reviewing economic prospects in their area.